Mingding Doctrine

 Unresolved Problems Mean Incomplete Learning

-1. As long as there are still problems that cannot be solved (rather than problems that cannot be explained), it means we have not learned thoroughly.
+1. As long as there are unresolved problems (not unexplainable problems), it indicates that we have not yet learned thoroughly.

 2. God's power far exceeds what we do.
 We are far from the "ceiling."
 Every unresolved problem is our "research project."